 Overview of the J-1 Visa Category

 The J-1 was created to promote academic, cultural, and scientific exchange between the visitor and the host country.
 J-1 exchange visitor visa status is available to scholars to engage in educational and cultural programs in the United States and return to their home countries to share their experiences, as well as encouraging their colleagues in the United States to participate in educational and cultural programs abroad.
-UHCL may host visitors as students, researchers, professors, short-term scholars, interns, and specialists (pending approval from UH Main).
+UHCL may host visitors as students, researchers, professors, short-term scholars, interns, and specialists.
 These programs can be valid for multi-week to multi-year periods, but regardless of the duration of the program, scholars must focus on the specific goals of the program for the duration of their stay in J-1 statuses.
 Their dependents (i.e., a legally married spouse or child under the age of 21) come with a J-2 visa.
 International scholars who come to UHCL to do research or to teach usually come as Exchange Visitors with a J-1 visa.

 J-1 Scholar Categories

 This category is intended for individuals who are coming to UHCL for more than 6 months to conduct research or teach.
 The maximum duration of this category is 5 years.
 Upon completion of the program, the Exchange Visitor will be subject to the 24-Month Bar on Repeat Participation as a J-1 Research Scholar / Professor.

 This category is intended for individuals who are coming to UHCL for less than 6 months to conduct research or teach.
 The maximum duration of this category is 6 months, and it cannot be extended beyond that time.